dineshann/dineshann/README.md

-# 💫 About Me:
+# Hey there! 👋

-Hey there! 👋 I'm a founder of [amortree Tech Pvt.
+ I'm a founder of [amortree Tech Pvt.
 Ltd.](https://amortree.com/) and I'm a UI/UX Designer & Front-End Developer from Bangalore, India.<br>With experience in HTML5, CSS, Sass, and jQuery, I love bringing ideas to life with clean, user-friendly designs.
 I started out as a Web Designer and have worked on all kinds of cool projects since.
 Now, as a Front-End Developer, I’m passionate about coding up new experiences and always looking for ways to make the web more exciting.<br><br>Let’s build something awesome together! 🚀

 Reach me -- dineshwbd@gmail.com

-# Founder of amortree Tech Pvt.
-Ltd.
+# 💫 Founder of amortree Tech Pvt.
+Ltd. 💫

 Welcome to **amortree Tech**!
 We are a technology-driven company providing innovative solutions to businesses looking to grow and thrive in today’s fast-paced digital landscape.
 Our expertise lies in web development, mobile applications, digital marketing, and cloud solutions, aimed at empowering businesses with cutting-edge technology.